yumin-chen/wasm-rust/docs/PRD-WasmRust.md

 4. WHEN the wasm crate is replaced or removed, THE WasmRust_Compiler SHALL produce semantically equivalent output to stable rustc
 5. THE WasmRust_Compiler SHALL implement the wasm-recognition lint group to prevent unsound assumptions

+### Requirement 14: Dual-Mode Compilation System

+**User Story:** As a web developer, I want to choose between ownership-based and GC-based memory management for different parts of my application, so that I can optimize for performance or simplicity as needed.

+#### Acceptance Criteria

+1. THE WasmRust_Compiler SHALL support dual compilation modes: ownership mode (default) and GC mode via #[wasm::gc] attribute
+2. WHEN compiling in ownership mode, THE WasmRust_Compiler SHALL use Rust's standard ownership and borrowing semantics
+3. WHEN compiling with #[wasm::gc] attribute, THE WasmRust_Compiler SHALL generate WasmGC-compatible code using garbage collection
+4. THE WasmRust_Compiler SHALL allow mixing ownership and GC modes within the same codebase through explicit boundaries
+5. WHEN targeting WASM environments without GC support, THE WasmRust_Compiler SHALL provide polyfill implementations or compile-time errors

+### Requirement 15: GC-Native Type System

+**User Story:** As a developer targeting modern WASM runtimes, I want native garbage-collected types that integrate seamlessly with WasmGC, so that I can write simpler code without manual memory management.

+#### Acceptance Criteria

+1. THE WasmRust_Compiler SHALL provide GC-native types: GcArray<T>, GcString, GcBox<T>, and GcRef<T>
+2. WHEN using GC types, THE WasmRust_Compiler SHALL generate native WasmGC instructions without polyfills
+3. THE WasmRust_Compiler SHALL enforce GC type safety at compile time preventing mixing of GC and non-GC references
+4. WHEN interfacing between GC and ownership modes, THE WasmRust_Compiler SHALL require explicit conversion through safe APIs
+5. THE WasmRust_Runtime SHALL provide automatic memory management for GC types with deterministic collection in supported environments

 ## Non-Goals

 The following are explicitly outside the scope of WasmRust: